prog-o-meter/prog-o-meter/CONTRIBUTING.md

   https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/ (just assign your own username, to assign yourself)

  # Ressources
- We use Tkinter to build our graphical user interface (GUI) (http://effbot.org/tkinterbook/tkinter-index.htm "here") is documentation of Tkinter
+ We use Tkinter to build our graphical user interface (GUI) [Here](http://effbot.org/tkinterbook/tkinter-index.htm "An introducion to Tkinter") is documentation of Tkinter